 Arrived in this place, with great pleasure I met Italians again, speaking other languages I miss mine and finding it again is always a joy.
 Mr. Giuseppe is from Veneto arrives from Monselice and tells of moving to Bulgaria because he liked the place, he is retired and has no intention of returning to Italy.
 He was my cicerone all day and was very pleasant.
 I instead of settling here make a quick pass and continue on my way....

 Having arrived and set off again on my journey along the Silk Road, I made a quick stop to explore these somewhat more out-of-the-way territories, the ones that you have to go there on purpose because they are not passing through and are not touristy but that hide so much natural beauty.
-Here in Septemviri I made a quick stop for the little train to visit those places but I don't make a stop I leave directly for Pazardžik.
+Here in Septemviri I made a quick stop for the little train stop to visit those places but I don't make a stop I leave directly for Pazardžik.
 I get closer and closer to Turkey and the heat does not let up...I hope every day to make it!

 I took the little Rhodopi train that runs through the Nestos River valley, from Steptemvri to Dobrinishte covering 120 km.
-In six hours we atraversed places where nature is the master and the hand of man has not contaminated much.
+In six hours we atraversed places where nature rules and the hand of man has not contaminated much.
 I stopped in Bansko, in the Guest House Ivan, where I met a group of people who attend meetings that are done in various places around the world and now they were here.
 They are all people who work with PCs, they are called Digital Nomads, and among these people

 I met a few Italians.
 I also hiked in the mountains to enjoy the fresh, crisp air again, I hiked the trek of: St. Nikolas Archeology, it was challenging because it was all uphill and slippery but it was worth it, I enjoyed wonderful views and looked at the town from above.
 In Bansko, on the little train, in the midst of nature it was like going back in time, the phones without a line and nature that surrounds you, only the more touristy part where there is skiing, left me with a bit of bitterness in my mouth because being in nature you suddenly return to the overbearing civilization.
 Tomorrow I will return to Septemvri with the little train and resume my journey to Pazardzhik.